mangucletus/Bash-Scripting_File-Management/4-file-backup-system/README.md

 # File Backup System

-A flexible and robust Bash script for backing up important files and directories, supporting full, incremental, and differential backups with advanced options for compression, logging, exclusion, and timestamping.
+A flexible Bash script for backing up important files and directories, supporting full, incremental, and differential backups with advanced options for compression, logging, exclusion, and timestamping.

 ---